Grouped Discrete Representation for Object-Centric Learning: Abstract

 \section{Abstract}

-Object-Centric Learning (OCL) can discover objects in images or videos by simply reconstructing the input.
-For better object discovery, representative OCL methods reconstruct the input as its Variational Autoencoder (VAE) intermediate representation, which suppresses pixel noises and promotes object separability by discretizing continuous super-pixels with template features.
-However, treating features as units overlooks their composing attributes, thus impeding model generalization; indexing features with scalar numbers loses attribute-level similarities and differences, thus hindering model convergence.
-We propose \textit{Grouped Discrete Representation} (GDR) for OCL.
-We decompose features into combinatorial attributes via organized channel grouping, and compose these attributes into discrete representation via tuple indexes.
-Experiments show that our GDR improves both Transformer- and Diffusion-based OCL methods consistently on various datasets.
-Visualizations show that our GDR captures better object separability.
+Object-Centric Learning (OCL) aims to discover objects in images or videos by reconstructing the input.
+Representative methods achieve this by reconstructing the input as its Variational Autoencoder (VAE) discrete representations, which suppress (super-)pixel noise and enhance object separability.
+However, these methods treat features as indivisible units, overlooking their compositional attributes, and discretize features via scalar code indexes, losing attribute-level similarities and differences.
+We propose Grouped Discrete Representation (GDR) for OCL.
+For better generalization, features are decomposed into combinatorial attributes by organized channel grouping.
+For better convergence, features are quantized into discrete representations via tuple code indexes.
+Experiments demonstrate that GDR consistently improves both mainstream and state-of-the-art OCL methods across various datasets.
+Visualizations further highlight GDR's superior object separability and interpretability.
+The source code is available on https://github.com/Genera1Z/GroupedDiscreteRepresentation.